AtlasOfLivingAustralia/ala-install/README.md

 ### Ansible: The current supported version is: **2.9.7**

 The playbooks and roles in this repository have been developed and tested against the above version.
+Typically you need to install ansible in your computer or in the computer you'll use to deploy from.

 NOTE: many linux packages have an older version of Ansible (1.7 or even 1.5).
 You will need to update your packages and upgrade ansible first.